ryanwest6/simpleblockchain/README.md

 # Simple Blockchain Implementation

-Next steps: implement merkle tree (patricia tree)
-Then add validation of state root
+A (very) simple blockchain implementation that uses a patricia merkle tree to store and verify the authenticity of the data store.

-Eventually get to state trie pruning
+Next steps: implement state trie pruning